All Episodes

 Pie is permitted by the government of the United States, but pie a la mode is a national security threat.

-This is these are the subtle distinctions.
+These are the subtle distinctions.

-Uh They have uh they have determined this.
+They have determined this.

-By the way, by the way, there's no truth to the rumor that you can get pregnant from an enhanced pat-down.
+By the way, by the way, there's no truth to the rumor that you can get pregnant from an enhanced pat down.

 So you don't have to worry about that.

-You can't get pregnant from an enhanced pat-down.
+You can't get pregnant from an enhanced pat down.

 You can get chlamydia, of course, if he hasn't changed his gloves in the last hour.

-This is Mark Stein, Infrarush on the EIB network.
+This is Mark Stein, Infra Rush on the EIB network.

 Export Selection